Review: "A People's Tragedy: The Russian Revolution, 1891-1924"

 Figes' Main Points

 With so many individuals taking a stand against the Tsarist government, traditional Russian society quickly imploded as the weakness of Nicholas II and his centralized government structure gave way to overwhelming rebellions and revolts driven by the Russian people.
-With millions of people rallied to the Bolshevik cause, Nicholas and his regime simply could not resist the popular front that emerged to challenge his rule.
+With millions of people rallied to the Bolshevik cause, Nicholas and his regime simply could not resist the popular front that emerged to challenge his rule; thus, guaranteeing a seizure of power by the Communists.

 As Figes points out, however, this "movement of the people" did not result in positive changes for Russians.
 The inchoate Communist regime – led by Bolshevik leaders such as Vladimir Lenin, Leon Trotsky, and Joseph Stalin – implemented far sweeping changes into Russian society that killed millions of people and resulted in the destruction of entire communities during the next seventy years that followed.
-Thus, as the title of Figes’ book implies, the Russian Revolution was one of tragedy and loss.
-It was a revolution truly born out of the participation, wishes, and desires of the Russian people themselves.
-Yet, it was a revolution that, ultimately, destroyed and consumed its people in the end.
-The Russian Revolution, as Figes points out, was a failure in that it exchanged a bad system of government for one that was far worse and evil than its predecessor.
+Thus, as the title of Figes’ book implies, the Russian Revolution was one of tragedy and loss; not victory and gain.
+Although it was a revolution truly born out of the participation, wishes, and desires of the Russian people themselves, it was a revolution that, ultimately, destroyed and consumed its own people in the end.
+The Russian Revolution, as Figes points out, was a catastrophic failure in that it exchanged a bad system of government for one that was far worse and evil than its predecessor.
 It was truly a “people’s tragedy,” in that its origins and causes lie with the common people who made it possible for the Bolsheviks to usurp power and control away from the Tsar.

 The Russian Federation